 Differences of opinion and disputes may arise and activists may wish to complain about a member of staff.
 If they wish to do so, they can approach the relevant staff manager; they can request a network chair to raise the matter; or they can make a complaint in accordance with AIUK's feedback mechanism.
-If a staff member wishes to complain about an activist, they will alert their line manager who will instigate the process for responding to complaints about activist outlined the annex below
+If a staff member wishes to complain about an activist, they will alert their line manager who will instigate the process for responding to complaints about an activist.

-Drugs Misuse
+Drugs misuse